dhwingens/wingens-dh-portfolio/final-project.md

 - *The Mill on the Floss* by George Eliot
 - *Middlemarch* by George Eliot

+Sentence embedding allows the computer to represent sentences with vector values.
+By gathering these values, we can then put them on a plot and see how a machine might view a text.
 I graphed the embeddings on a 2d plane with plotly.
 I really like how these graphs are interactive and can be explored.
 I spent a while trying to figure out how to get them to appear on this page as dynamic graphs, but after a couple hours and some very niche internet forums, I sorted it out.
-In order to analyze these texts, I also tried my hand at some topic modeling of the Dickens novels and eliot novels.
+In order to analyze these texts, I also tried my hand at some topic modeling of the Dickens novels and Eliot novels.
 The results of that topic modeling are at the bottom of the coding section.

 ## Data Gathering

 All my data came from Project Gutenberg.
 I used their text files and adapted some code that Micah gave the class.
 The cleaning of the text is not overly thorough, but I added a line of regex to get rid of any ambiguous unicode characters that popped up in the texts quite a bit (especially when there was an apostrophe).
 I split the texts into sentences according to the punctuation marks and put them into CSVs.
-In retrospect, it may have been better to use Beautiful Soup and used the html version of the text.
+In retrospect, it may have been better to use Beautiful Soup and the html version of the text.
 Especially for topic modeling, that might have led to a better result because I could have more easily chosen how to split the text or switched between ways of splitting text.
 I'm not really sure how I would split the text into paragraphs with the plain text file.
 Still, the topic modeling seemed to work fine, so I did not think it would be wise to tinker.

 ## The Graphs